 OWNER & CLINICAL SUPERVISOR

-Catherine Alvarado, LMFT, is a licensed Redondo Beach therapist, EMDR Certified Therapist & Consultant in Training specializing in anxiety, trauma, and EMDR therapy for adults, teens, and children.
+Catherine is a Licensed Therapist in Redondo Beach and an EMDR Certified Therapist & Consultant in Training who specializes in anxiety, trauma, and EMDR therapy for teens and adults.
 Learn More

 • Portrait of Emily Feldt Shabel, AMFT, associate therapist at Catherine Alvarado, LMFT & Associates, providing therapy with EMDR and trauma-informed approaches.